Distributed tracing not working when using Google Cloud Load Balancer

 -01

-Workaround: Rewrite the headers at the CDN
+Workaround: Rewrite headers at your CDN

 Specifically, add the following rules to your CDN settings: